 Policy(s) Scope Categorisation in the initial screening Comments and Recommendations sites.
-Policy Are Environme a: Natural & Built ent DM8.
+Policy Area a: Natural & Built Environme nt DM8.
 Development in the Open Countryside Sets out the types of development that will be acceptable.
 This policy relates to criteria with which to assess proposals and is therefore considered to fall under category A1/A3 DM9 Protecting and Enhancing the Historic Environment Sets out the approach to protecting heritage assets.
 This policy relates to protecting and enhancing the historic environment and is considered to fall under category A3 DM10 Pollution & Hazardous Materials Sets out criteria for assessing proposals involving hazardous substances and pollution.
-This policy includes consideration of ecological impact and is therefore considered to fall under category A1/A2 The policy could highlight the need for sources of point source pollution that will require planning permission to consider the impact on the SAC.
-Policy Are a: Economic Growth DM11 Retail and Town Centre Uses Sets out the basis for assessing future proposals within defined centres.
-Reference to DM4 means that this policy relates to criteria with which to assess proposals and is therefore considered to fall under category A1
+This policy includes consideration of ecological impact and is therefore considered to fall under category A1/A2 The policy now highlights the need for sources of point source pollution that will require planning permission to consider the impact on the SAC.
+Policy Area a: Economic Growth DM11 Retail and Town Centre Uses Sets out the basis for assessing future proposals within defined centres.
+Reference to DM4 means that this policy relates to criteria with which to assess proposals and is therefore considered to fall under category A1 DM12 Presumption in favour of sustainable development Adapts the model policy on 'the presumption' to reflect the National Planning Policy Framework.
+The policy sets out criteria for assessing development and is judged to fall under Category A1.
+The presumption in favour of sustainable development in the NPPF is predicated on developments not being in conflict with the Habitats Directive.